Ahmed bin Rashid Al Maktoum: Education and early career

-Sheikh Ahmed graduated from the Royal Military Academy Sandhurst and joined the Central Military Command in Dubai and became its Commander in Chief, developing it into one of the leading military bases in the United Arab Emirates.
+Sheikh Ahmed graduated from the Royal Military Academy Sandhurst, joined the Central Military Command in Dubai and became its Commander in Chief, developing it into one of the leading military bases in the United Arab Emirates.

 Business interests

 Sheikh Ahmed's business interests include the Dubai Real Estate Centre (DREC) established in 1991 with more than 3200 units across the residential, commercial, retail and industrial real estate segments in Dubai under its management and operation.

 In 2019, Sheikh Ahmed consolidated his assets under A.R.M.
 Holding, one of the biggest investment companies in Dubai mandated with supporting the Emirate of Dubai's growth.
 The conglomerate holds in addition to Dubai Real Estate Centre, Huna and Hive Coliv and equity stakes in private and publicly listed companies in a variety of sectors globally including Education, F&B, Real Estate, Banking, Telecommunications and Hospitality.

 Sportsmanship

-Sheikh Ahmed founded in 1960 Al Wasl Sports Club, which he also chairs, and one of the most popular football leagues in the UAE, Al Wasl Football Club.
+Sheikh Ahmed founded in 1960 Al Wasl Sports Club, which he also chairs, and one of the most popular football clubs in the UAE, Al Wasl Football Club.
 Both clubs are the recipients of numerous titles and have a sizeable following.

-He is one of the main figures responsible for the creation and launch of Dubai International Marine Club and was its first Chairman in 1988.
-The Club is the first in the Middle East and Africa to be a member in UIM.
+He is one of the main figures responsible for the creation and launch of Dubai International Marine Club and was its first chairman in 1988.
+The club is the first in the Middle East and Africa to be a member in UIM.